 Learn something new every day More Info... by email

 Coumarin derivatives are widely used in pharmaceutical and commercial applications due to their health properties.
 A compound found naturally in plants such as tonka beans, cinnamon, sweet clover, and vanilla grass, coumarin has several chemical derivatives that can be found naturally or synthesized in the laboratory.
-These include the naturally occuring umbelliferone, as well as the synthetic drugs warfarin and bishydroxycoumarin.
+These include the naturally occurring umbelliferone, as well as the synthetic drugs warfarin and bishydroxycoumarin.
 Coumarin derivatives have been shown to possess anti-inflammatory and anticoagulant properties, but they can also be toxic in high amounts and are sometimes used as rodenticides.

 Although coumarin itself does not function as an anticoagulant — a substance that prevents blood clotting — it can be chemically modified through natural or artificial processes to do so.
 The coumarin molecule is changed through the addition of certain chemical groups into a substance called 4-hydroxycoumarin, which can in turn be transformed into drugs with anticoagulant properties.
 Several different forms of 4-hydroxycoumarins exist.